arbitrary-precision/ap/README.md

 1. Clone the repo.
 2. include ap.hpp header.
 3. Use either ap_int&lt;BITSIZE&gt; or ap_uint&lt;BITSIZE&gt; template type, parametrized with size in bits.
-Note: For those who are concerned, it is possible to switch compilation approach and compile .cpp files separately.</br>
-Simply define AP_USE_SOURCES before including ap.hpp, or via compiler options.
-However, you will have to add .cpp files to your project by yourself.</br>
-Another option is to use different types for computation and storage of long integer, define AP_WORD and AP_DWORD with unsigned types of your choice, e.g.:</br>
-`-DAP_WORD=unsigned\ char`</br>
-`-DAP_DWORD=unsigned\ short`</br>
-Note that AP_DWORD must be exactly twice as big as AP_WORD, both must be unsigned.</br>

 ## Interface and features
 Two types are available out of the box: </br>